Considering electric vehicles for your fleet, but worried about the cost? We’ve got some good news for you.

 3 Key Incentives to Speed Up EV Adoption Across Canada

-The federal government’s Incentive for Zero Emission Vehicles Program (iZEV) offers up to a $5,000 rebate for battery electric or hydrogen fuel cell vehicles with a manufacturer’s suggested retail price (MSRP) of less than $45,000.
+The federal government’s Incentive for Zero Emission Vehicles Program (iZEV) offers up to $5000 for battery electric or hydrogen fuel cell vehicles and up to $2500 for plug-in hybrid vehicles.

 As part of the BC EV incentive, you can receive:

-- $3,000 for the purchase or lease of a new battery electric vehicle.
+- Up to $4,000 for the purchase or lease of a new battery electric vehicle (BEV) or extended-range (ER)-EV.

-- $1,500 for the purchase or lease of a plug-in hybrid electric vehicle.
+- Up to $2,000 for the purchase or lease of a new plug-in hybrid electric vehicle (PHEV).

-- up to $6,000 for a new, or $3,000 for a used EV when you scrap your current gas or diesel vehicle through the Scrap-It program.
+- Up to $6,000 for a new EV + $300 in cash when you scrap your current gas or diesel vehicle through the Scrap-It program.

 In Quebec, you can receive:

-- a purchase or lease rebate of up to $8,000 for a new eligible electric vehicle or plug-in hybrid electric vehicle.
+- a purchase or lease rebate of up to $7,000 for a new eligible battery or fuel cell electric vehicle.

 - up to a $600 rebate for installing a home-charging station.